KyoHiki/EqP_vs_Spiked_sediment_test/README.md

 # Introduction
 Sediment quality guidelines for nonionic hydrophobic chemicals have been developed through two different methods: the EqP theory and spiked-sediment tests.
 It is still not conclusive whether using the EqP approach or spiked-sediment test is more appropriate to develop sediment quality guidelines.
-Here we show the R code and an example dataset to analyze the relationship SSDs between based on the EqP approach and spiked-sediment tests.
+Here we show the R code and dataset to analyze the relationship SSDs between based on the EqP approach and spiked-sediment tests, which can reproduce the results in XXXXX (manuscript in preparation).